yyle88/gormmom/internal/docs/README_OLD_DOC.en.md

 ---

-Currently, this tool does not include a translation feature and cannot automatically convert native language code into English.
+Now, this tool does not include a translation feature and cannot auto convert native language code into English.

 It focuses on simplifying the process of generating GORM tags.